joshvillbrandt/elp-stereo-camera-ros-pkg/README.md

 These setup instructions assume that you have `ros-jade-desktop-full` installed (ROS Indigo should be fine too) and a catkin workspace at `~/catkin_ws`.
 If you don't, follow the [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) tutorial before proceding.

-The voxel camera modules rely on the deprecated [gscam](http://wiki.ros.org/gscam) ROS package because of difficulty with the current ROS camera drivers.
+The voxel camera modules rely on the [gscam](http://wiki.ros.org/gscam) ROS package which unfortunately has not been released to `apt` in ages ([github issue](https://github.com/ros-drivers/gscam/issues/17)).
 As such, you'll need to install `gscam` in your local catkin workspace first:

 ```bash
 git clone https://github.com/ros-drivers/gscam ~/catkin_ws/src/gscam